FLOIP/flow-spec/layers/2-mobile-primitives.md

 ## Select Many Responses \(Multiple Choice Question\) Block

 * Type: `MobilePrimitives.SelectManyResponses`
-* Suggested number of exits: 1 + default exit (used in case of error or invalid input), or multiple exits based on choices
+* Suggested number of exits: 1 + default exit (used in case of error or invalid input).
 * Supported modes: `IVR`, `TEXT`, `RICH_MESSAGING`, `OFFLINE`

 This block obtains the answer to a Multiple Choice question from the contact.
 The contact can select from zero to many options from a set of choices.